m3g/MolSimToolkit.jl/docs/src/Reweighting.md

 Computes the new weight for a frame of a simulation based on the energy difference between the perturbed and non-perturbed original sampling

 This resource is based on the Free Energy Perturbation Theory (FEP) in the Molecular Dynamics context.
-Most of the time, each frame will contribute equally for calculations of some thermodynamic property (e.g. Kirkwood-Buff Integrals).
-However, we can apply a perturbation on one or multiple types of atomic interactions (e.g. making then more repulsive or attractive), making these frames to have different normalized statistical contributions so that we can possibly preview the outcome of a new simulation with these modifications.
+Most of the time, each frame will contribute equally for calculations of some thermodynamic property, however, we can apply a perturbation on one or multiple types of atomic interactions (e.g. making water oxygen and protein carbonyl oxygen interaction more repulsive), making these frames to have different normalized statistical contributions so that we can possibly preview the outcome of a new simulation with these modifications.

 ## How to use it